mietek/pol/README.md

 -   Unary verbs modify the number on the stack.
 -   Binary verbs combine 2 arguments to leave a single result.

 Arithmetic operations are binary, arithmetic functions are usually unary.
-However, there are more verbs than we can usefully catagorize.
+However, there are more verbs than we can usefully categorize.
 For example, the verb "," that types the stack is not unary, since it removes the number from the stack.
 Although it does have a single argument.

 Another way of distinguishing verbs is: